Kodkollektivet/documents/meetings/meeting-items_2019-10-22.md

 ### §42 Logistics
 - List of all "things" owned by Kodkollektivet
+- Confirmation that we don't have softwerk's equipment furniture
+- Confirmation that we don't have Vedium's furniture
+- Selling equipment/furniture
 - Average fika cost, does it need changes?

 ### §43 Treasurer + Account management